cardano-foundation/CIPs/CIP-0108/test-vector.md

 For [Treasury Withdrawal](#treasury-withdrawal), this will result in [treasury-withdrawal.jsonld](./examples/treasury-withdrawal.jsonld).

-### 6. Canonicalize example.jsonld
+### 6. Hash example.jsonld

-To be able to create a final metadata hash which can be attached on-chain we must first canonicalize the `example.jsonld`.
+To be able to create a final metadata hash which can be attached on-chain we  we simply hash the content of the file [Treasury Withdrawal](#treasury-withdrawal.jsonld) as is.
-Ensure the results ends in a newline.

-This creates `example.nq`.

-For [Treasury Withdrawal](#treasury-withdrawal), this will result in the intermediate file of [treasury-withdrawal.nq](./examples/treasury-withdrawal.nq).

-### 7. Hash the canonicalized example.jsonld

-We then use the specified `hashAlgorithm` on `example.nq`.

-For [Treasury Withdrawal](#treasury-withdrawal), this will result in `6685960f5884922e135a951f8acb581ff7202fc111ec405a7e014ae725927aae`.
+This results is: `311b148ca792007a3b1fee75a8698165911e306c3bc2afef6cf0145ecc7d03d4`.

-### 8. Submit to chain
+### 7. Submit to chain

 We can then host `example.jsonld` somewhere easily accessible following [CIP-100 Best Practices](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0100/README.md#best-practices).

-Then at submission time of the governance metadata anchor we can provide the on-chain transaction both the URI to the hosted `example.jsonld` but also the hash generated via [7.](#7-hash-the-canonicalized-examplejsonld).
+Then at submission time of the governance metadata anchor we can provide the on-chain transaction both the URI to the hosted `example.jsonld` but also the hash generated via [6.](#6-Hash-examplejsonld).